hmrc/push-pull-notifications-api/resources/public/api/conf/common/overview.md

 If after a few hours, an HTTP status code 200 has not been received, the notification status is updated to `FAILED`.

+The push notification system is designed to process a notification multiple times, but with the same effect as processing it once (idempotently).

+Push notifications may be sent more than once due to retries or network disruptions, but by processing these notifications idempotently, your system can guarantee consistent outcomes and avoid duplication.

 ### Validating the callback URL

 When you save a callback URL to receive push notifications from an API, the system will try to verify it by sending a GET request to the callback URL with the query parameter “challenge”.